Start My Answer

 • Automated robocalls

-How to respond to a Monarch Recovery Management lawsuit and win
+How to respond to a Monarch Recovery Management lawsuit

-If Monarch Recovery is suing you for debt, you should have received the court documents notifying you of the lawsuit and listing the specific allegations against you; these documents are called the Summons and Complaint.
+If Monarch Recovery is suing you for debt, you should have received the court documents notifying you of the lawsuit and listing the specific allegations against you; these documents are called Summons and Complaint.
 You should always respond to the Summons and Complaint to avoid a default judgment.
 Default judgments grant Monarch Recovery the right to garnish your wages and put liens on your property (house, car, etc.).

 Here's a flowchart that outlines all the possible routes a debt lawsuit can take: